SalesTim/tech-hub/src/app/_post/2019-07-18-install-microsoft-teams-linux-wsl-ubuntu.md

 ## Why would-you do that?
 Well, first, just because it's fun!
-Second, it's a nice technical challenge that may lead you to learn some new stuffs, and you may be interested in testing Microsoft Teams for Linux.
+Second, it's a nice technical challenge that may lead you to learn some new stuff, and you may be interested in testing Microsoft Teams for Linux.
-Third, Of course, you could install a full-blown Linux VM using Hyper-V or VirtualBox, but as you probably already have WSL installed, it makes sense to reuse this resource and keep your CPU/RAM consumption low.
+Third, of course, you could install a full-blown Linux VM using Hyper-V or VirtualBox, but as you probably already have WSL installed, it makes sense to reuse this resource and keep your CPU/RAM consumption low.

 ## Prerequisites
 For this tutorial, I'll assume your configuration matches the following requirements (even if you could probably follow a similar procedure in a different configuration, with WSL v1 for instance):